Here are some common mistakes bakers make. Let's fix them.

 Use the right-sized pan.
 If you don't have the right size pans, only fill pans between ½ and ⅔ full.

 This will give them plenty of room to rise without overflowing.
-It will also ensure that you have batter deep enough that it won't bake too quickly, resulting in dry, overly browned cakes.
+It will also ensure that you have batter deep enough that it will only bake slowly, resulting in dry, overly browned cakes.

 Mistake #5 - Relying on the Stated Baking Time